Check your calendar. Is it April? If not, you might think there's no reason to think about tax deductions for Amazon sellers.

 Cell phones.
 Hang onto your cell phone bills because a portion can be deducted come tax time.
 It boils down to what percentage of your phone is used for business, so great record-keeping is important.
 (Warning: claiming 100% of your cell phone for business use can trigger red flags for the IRS because that’s so unlikely to be the truth.)

 Now that you have some ideas on how to get some last-minute tax deductions, which items will you choose?
-Are there any purchases you made this week in anticipation of lowering your tax bill?
+Are there any purchases you made recently in anticipation of lowering your tax bill?